denevell/Natch/README.md

 ### 0.2 Tech tasks
 * List posts without needing to be logged in
+* What happens when main post in thread is deleted but the children remain?
+* Refactor model return codes into json entity responses
 * ~~Figure out how to relate user to post.~~
 * ~~Return UserEntity when logged in~~
 * ~~Create a method to delete all posts for testing and update list posts test~~